-Capital gain distributions are paid to investors by mutual funds, typically at years end, when during the year the fund has sold holdings which have gone up in price since they were purchased by the fund.
+Capital gain distributions are paid to investors by mutual funds, typically at year’s end, when during the year, the fund has sold holdings that have gone up in price since they were purchased by the fund.

-However, one question everyone faces when they make such a gain is, “Should I reinvest capital gains or take them as cash?“
+However, one question everyone faces when they make such a gain is, “should I reinvest capital gains or take them as cash?“

 Advantages of Reinvesting Capital Gains